rtc-io/rtc-tools/README.md

 1. Capture video and add it to a peer connection
 2. Couple a local peer connection with a remote peer connection
-3. How to deal with the remote steam being discovered and how to render that to the local interface.
+3. Deal with the remote steam being discovered and how to render that to the local interface.

 ## Factories